 As of mid-August, the most recent data available, Phil Falcone’s hedge fund Harbinger’s flagship fund was down 14 percent for the year after falling 2.3 percent in the first half of the month.

 However, some bets on broad macro investing strategies, distressed situations, bonds and gold have been paying off for hedge fund managers.

 Paul Singer’s Elliott Management Corp, which specializes in distressed investing, inched up 0.80 percent last month to be up 5.69 percent for the year.

 Paulson’s gold fund was up 8.96 percent in August, while Einhorn’s fund returned 4.1 percent net of all fees and expenses in August.
-(Reporting by Emily Chasan; Editing by Gerald E. McCormick and Steve Orlofsky)
+(Reporting by Emily Chasan, editing by Gerald E. McCormick)